iceghost/resume/4-skills.typ

 #block[
     === System Programming

-    I gained experience in low-level memory management and network programming from university courses.
-I am comfortable with C++ and proficient in Rust.
+    I gained experience in low-level programming from my university courses, such as manual memory management and network programming.
+I am comfortable with C++ and Rust.
 ]

 #block[